mosull20/dark-side-ms3/README.md

     + Then, one other issue to solve in tandem with the above was getting the correct h2 to show after the sort button was clicked on and I found the correct syntax to provide 2 checks in the jinja if statement once more on Stack Overflow [here](https://stackoverflow.com/questions/15168831/how-to-write-a-multiline-jinja-statement).
 ### Media
 #### Images

+* Main Background image in use across the site

 ### Acknowledgements